 If you deposit 100 ETH to the Liquid Collective protocol, when the protocol conversion rate is 1, you will receive 100 LsETH in return (ETH amount / conversion rate = 100/1).

-A few months later, after your staked ETH has been accruing network rewards you decide it's time to withdraw your ETH from the protocol.
+After some time, you decide it's time to withdraw your ETH from the protocol.
+Your staked ETH has accrued 20 ETH in network rewards.
 The conversion rate is now 1.2.